-A trait of the album which is somewhat mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
-The latter production choice does Bayley few favors, as his lower-register fight to stay in tune is displayed in all its dubious glory.
-His best performance on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.
+A trait of the album which is utterly mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
+The latter production choice does Bayley few favors, as his lower-register singing seems naked and one-dimensional on much of the material.
+One of his best performances on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.

 Only Harris’ chillingly honest Judgement Of Heaven, as well as a very short bit of Murray’s solo in The Edge Of Darkness, features an instance of the harmony guitar Iron Maiden hallmark.
-It is worrying when a classic band stays true to their basic style but still manages to not sound like themselves.
+It is deeply worrying when a classic band stays true to their basic style but still manages to not sound like themselves.

 Ultimately, the responsibility for The X Factor‘s shortcomings must fall on the shoulders of Steve Harris.
 With Smith, Dickinson and Birch all out of the picture, there had never been a Maiden album where the bassist was so completely in charge.
 The X Factor represents what Harris wanted at a time when he could pretty much make exactly the Iron Maiden album he envisioned, at his own pace and in his own studio.

 However, judging by the way Harris would later welcome Dickinson and Smith back to the band, he might not have been in this position by choice.
 And no matter the time and effort Harris put into the album, at its worst The X Factor is a depressing dirge through tracks like Fortunes Of War and 2 A.M., with The Aftermath and Blood On The World’s Hands also struggling to keep the listener’s attention even after years of familiarity with the record.